 Get Tips Like This Delivered Right to Your Inbox

 This week, repeatedly tune into the interior of the people around you; “empathy moments” often take just a few seconds.

 To help yourself, remember that empathy is not agreement or approval.
 You can tune into someone who hurt you or is irritating; you’re not waiving your rights!
 Nor do you have to solve the other person’s problem.

 Tune into their breathing, posture, gestures, and actions.
-Imagine what it would feel like to move your own body in the same ways.
+Imagine what it would feel like to move your own body in the same way.

 Tune into their emotions, particularly the softer ones underneath verbal positions or anger.
 Watch the eyes closely; human eyes are the most expressive of any species on our planet.
-Open up to your own gut feelings, which could be resonating with those of other people.
+Open up to your gut feelings, which could resonate with those of other people.
 Ask yourself what you would be feeling if you were them.

 Tune into their thoughts, memories, expectations, needs, and intentions.
 Form little hypotheses in your mind about what could be going on over there.
 Take into account what you know about their personal history – including with you – and their temperament, priorities, and hot buttons.
 Be curious and look beneath the surface.

 As appropriate, check out your empathic intuitions.
 Ask simple questions, like: Were you feeling ____?
 Did you want ____?
 Did you feel pulled between ____ and ____?
 Be respectful, not persuasive or prosecutorial.
 Don’t muddle empathy with asserting your own views or needs; do that part later.